 Create Your Garden

-Calla Lily Flowers, Zantedeschia, Calla Lilies, Arum Lilies
+Calla Lily Flowers, Zantedeschia, Calla Lilies

 Calla Lily, Zantedeschia, Calla Lilies, Calla Lily Care, Calla Lillies, Arum Lilies, Calla Lilies Bulbs, Arum Lilies Bulbs, Calla Lilies Tubers, Arum Lilies Tubers, Planting Calla Lilies, Caring for Calla Lilies, Growing Calla Lilies,

 Native to South Africa, Calla Lilies (Zantedeschia) deserve a spot in the garden or at home.
-Whether used in borders, containers, or as cut flowers, they always provide a spectacular effect with their rich, cheerful colors and their breathtaking chalice-shaped flowers (spathe) surrounding a yellow finger-like stalk (spadix).
+Whether used in borders, containers, or as cut flowers, they always provide a spectacular effect with their rich, cheerful colors and breathtaking chalice-shaped flowers (spathe) surrounding a yellow finger-like stalk (spadix).
 And they are so easy to grow!
-With very little work needed, they will burst into bloom and add bright notes of summer color to the garden or to your pots inside your home – provided some basic rules are respected.
+With very little work needed, they will burst into bloom and add bright notes of summer color to the garden or your pots inside your home – provided some basic rules are respected.

 • Calla lilies are tender perennial plants growing from a bulb-like rhizome.
-They originate from South Africa
+They originate from South Africa.

 • Calla lilies are poisonous.
 All parts may cause severe discomfort if ingested.
 They are also toxic to cats, dogs, and horses.
 The sap may irritate the skin and eyes.